Moving Cost Guide

 Are portable containers cheaper than full-service movers cross-country?

-What's the cheapest day to start a cross-country move?
+What is the cheapest time to start a cross-country move?

 Should I get full-value protection cross-country?